s-j-pearce/Reducing-vulnerabilities/README.md

 ---
 2. What vulnerabilities do student software developers know?

+I wanted the answer to this question because i wanted to see what vulnerabilities software developers would already look out for and try to prevent.
+If a software developer was experienced and knowledgable then they would understand and try to prevent ways of users gaining access in an unwanted attack.
+The more vulnerabiliites that a software developer knows then the less mistake or loopholes are going to appear in their code.

 ---
 3. Has anyone of the participants ever experienced a form of cyber attack and if not how do they prevent it from happening?

+With this last question i wanted to find out how many people had experienced a cyber or attack or how many havent.
+The reason for this is so i can see how many people take care and make sure that they keep their own personal data safe and secure.
+A good software developer will always make sure to protect and store their data and private files safely.
+I also wanted to see how many software developers have made simple mistakes and allowed themselves to recieve a form of cyber attack big or small, it still shows a breach in their own security methods.

+---

 ## 2.0 seconary research